 2 Let Israel say: “His love endures forever.”

-19 Open for me the gates of the righteous; I will enter and give thanks to the Lord.
+19 Open for Me the gates of the righteous; I will enter and give thanks to the Lord.

 20 This is the gate of the Lord through which the righteous may enter.

-21 I will give You thanks, for You answered me; You have become my salvation.
+21 I will give You thanks, for you answered Me; You have become my salvation.

-23 …the Lord has done this, and it is marvellous in our eyes.
+22-23 The stone the builders rejected has become the cornerstone; the Lord has done this, and it is marvellous in our eyes.

 24 The Lord has done it this very day; let us rejoice today and be glad.